Choosing the Right Texture Sprayer

 Typically, most contractors only run a single gun.
 This is true even on units which can spray more than one gun efficiently.
 In circumstances where it is feasible to use multiple guns, doing so can greatly increase productivity without the need for adding another sprayer.

-6. What Types Of Jobs Do You Bid?
+6. What Types Of Jobs Do You Bid On?

 Every job has its own requirements.
-Whether this is new construction, remodeling, commercial work, residential work, each job has different demands.
-These include differences in crew size, coatings utilized, power available, etc. Job site conditions will also dictate different characteristics required, such as possibly requiring small size, extreme durability, zero emissions, and more.
+Whether this is new construction, remodelling, commercial work, residential work, each job has different demands.
+These include differences in crew size, coatings utilised, power available, etc. Job site conditions will also dictate different characteristics required, such as possibly requiring small size, extreme durability, zero emissions and more.

 While understanding the current requirements, it’s once again important to consider future jobs.
-An example would be a remodeling contractor who currently only applies paint, but would also like to offer Level 5 finishing and decorative texture finishes to his repertoire.
-This may steer the contractor to a totally different spray solution that can fulfill all current and future requirements.
+An example would be a remodelling contractor who currently only applies paint, but would also like to offer Level 5 finishing and decorative texture finishes to their repertoire.
+This may steer the contractor to a totally different spray solution that can fulfil all current and future requirements.

 7. What Hose Lengths Are Required?